solliancenet/microsoft-postgresql-developer-guide/05_AI/05_04_Responsible_AI.md

 ### Operationalize AI

 Building an operational practice around AI applications is one of the final stages.
 This includes partnering with other parts of the organization, such as Legal and Security, to ensure we are compliant with all regulatory policies.
-Before launching any AI integrated product, build plans around delivery, handling incidents, and rollback to prevent any harm to our users or company.
+Before launching any AI-integrated product, build plans around delivery, handling incidents, and rollback to prevent any harm to our users or company.

-Working with LLMs can be challenging because as it is not typical to have control over the data the model is trained on.
+Working with LLMs can be challenging because it is not typical to have control over the data the model is trained on.
 Regardless, we should always evaluate the model's performance and outputs.
 It is still important to measure the model's accuracy, similarity, groundedness, and relevance of the output.
 This helps provide transparency and trust to stakeholders and users.